Citation-Media/multilingual-bridge/README.txt

 == Upgrade Notice ==

+= 1.1.1 =
+Major performance improvements for Language Debug tool.
+Recommended update for sites with large content databases.

 = 1.1.0 =
 New Language Debug tool for managing posts in deactivated languages.
 Includes helper improvements and admin tools.